 An online learning tool that is frequently used to support and/or supplement instruction.
 Learn more here.

-UTSA undergraduate catalog; a publication containing information about University degree programs, regulations, policies, and course requirements, necessary to earn a degree.
+UTSA undergraduate catalog; a publication containing information about University degree programs, regulations, policies, and course requirements.

 The last day to drop or withdraw from a course without a grade, choose the credit/no credit grading option, drop individual courses, and receive a partial refund.
 No refund will be given for dropping courses after this date.